sitaowang1998/RivetDB/README.md

 ```

 ### Recovery & catch-up
-- Disk-backed nodes recover by replaying committed Raft entries into storage.
-Snapshot plumbing exists but payloads are stubbed, so log replay restores state.
+- Disk-backed nodes rebuild state by replaying committed Raft log entries into storage.
+Snapshot plumbing exists but payloads are stubbed, so log replay is the recovery path.
 Memory backend is non-persistent.
 - Learners (and followers while catching up) reject client traffic until they have applied the latest log; once caught up they serve reads and forward commits to the leader.

+### Design trade-offs
+- OCC keeps reads fast and defers conflicts to commit time; good for read-heavy workloads, retry-prone under high write contention.
+- Single-leader Raft simplifies correctness/durability but caps write throughput; batching commits boosts throughput until larger entries and longer validation windows add latency.
+- Simple JSON persistence keeps the prototype approachable at the cost of write amplification and missing compaction—sufficient for demonstrating durability and recovery, not tuned for production.

 ## Performance Benchmarks